KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 ## 3.3 Time Epoch

-The Unix timestamp cycles around in the year 3038, so to ensure stability on 32-bit systems with 32-bit TMS timestamps, the time epoch shall be of the span of a decade, and such systems shall not be made to schedule events beyond a 6 epochs.
-Systems that require schedulers with more than the maximum number of epochs shall use a 64-bit TME timestamp.
+The Unix timestamp cycles around in the year 3038, so to ensure stability on 32-bit systems with 32-bit kTMS timestamps, the time epoch shall be of the span of a decade, and such systems shall not be made to schedule events beyond a 6 epochs.
+Systems that require schedulers with more than the maximum number of epochs shall use a 64-bit kTME timestamp.

 ## 3.4 Slots